Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 From there you will see the city’s iconic three-story-tall clock tower that was built in the 1800s.

-Heading towards the coast, you will walk along one of the longest waterfront boardwalks in the world.
+Heading towards the coast, you will walk along the Halifax waterfront, one of the longest waterfront boardwalks in the world.

 No doubt one of the best things to do in Halifax is strolling around its beautiful waterfront!